The Path on-the-fly function is the easiest way to get started using Dronelink and only requires the Dronelink mobile app.

 Step 4 - Mark your first waypoint with the drone

 Take-off and position the drone at the location you want your first waypoint at.
-Frame the shot the way you want, since in a later step we'll be using this to control the drone rotation and gimbal.
+Frame the shot the way you want.
+(The framing can be used to control the drone rotation and gimbal)

 This will show a GPS coordinate on the map preview on the bottom left and next to the Mark button.

 Step 5 - Mark remaining waypoints in the same step

 Continue to fly to and Mark additional waypoints.
 In this example we mark 3 locations with different altitudes and framing.

 2nd Waypoint and Framing: